Jaid/neofetch-plugins/readme.md

 Just copy whatever you need from the [dist](https://github.com/Jaid/neofetch-plugins/blob/main/dist) folder.

-Alternatively, just import all plugins from web in your `~/.config/neobash/config.conf`:
+Alternatively, just import all plugins from web in your `~/.config/neofetch/config.conf`.
+This is the easiest method, but you will need an internet connection on every neofetch execution.

 ```bash
 source <(curl --silent --location https://raw.githubusercontent.com/Jaid/neofetch-plugins/main/dist/plugins.bash)